dotnet/AspNetCore.Docs/aspnet/fundamentals/static-files.rst

 IIS Considerations
 ------------------

-ASP.NET 5 applications hosted in IIS use the HTTP platform handler to forward all requests to the application including requests for static files.
+ASP.NET Core applications hosted in IIS use the HTTP platform handler to forward all requests to the application including requests for static files.
 The IIS static file handler is not used because it won’t get a chance to handle the request before it is handled by the HTTP platform handler.

 Best practices
 --------------